 Japanese Love Hotels: Not just sex-themed hotels

-Living space is cramped and narrow with walls being thin and neighbors being closer together within ear range adding to the difficulty of enjoying private couple time.
-With the embarrassment of sounds travelling to neighboring apartments and the constraints on space, couples search for places where they can let loose, forget their surroundings and indulge in their passion.
+Living space is cramped and narrow, with walls being thin and neighbors being closer together within ear range, adding to the difficulty of enjoying a private couple time.
+With the embarrassment of sounds traveling to neighboring apartments and the constraints on space, couples search for places where they can let loose, forget their surroundings, and indulge in their passion.

 Amongst the many reasons people visit love hotels, some of the most popular are young teens looking for a secret spot where parents can’t find them, secret rendezvous between those having love affairs, a place for underground prostitution and travellers looking for short budget friendly stopovers while travelling.
 53% of people surveyed felt love hotels were a cheaper option for accommodation and 76% said they decided to go to a love hotel based on fun themed rooms.”
 Jin, a Japanese male simply stated “Cheap.
 Fun.
 Flashy,” as his reason for going to love hotels.

 In the bubble years of Japan (80’s) and beyond, themes and the look of the hotel has become a driving force of whether a love hotel will succeed.
-The exterior of the hotels are designed to look like fancy castles, luxury estates, extravagant mansions or even shaped in unique and bizarre shapes like a UFO or a cruise ship.
+The exterior of the hotels is designed to look like fancy castles, luxury estates, extravagant mansions, or even shaped in unique and bizarre shapes like a UFO or a cruise ship.